Varangian-web/osb/Ashrae_D/ASHRAE NOTES CH3.md

 V = average velocity
 A = area of the pipe or duct that the flow is traveling

-Bernoulli equation is a fundamental principle of fulid flow anaylsis.
+Bernoulli equation is a fundamental principle of fluid flow analysis.
 It incorporates the conservation of momentum and energy along a streamline

-Turbelence is involving random perturbations or fluctuations of the velocity and pressure, characterized
+Turbulence is involving random perturbations or fluctuations of the velocity and pressure, characterized

-Reynolds number is dimensionless relative ratio of intertial forces to viscous forces
+Reynolds number is dimensionless relative ratio of inertial forces to viscous forces

 #conditions
 ![[Pasted image 20210714072237.png]]